Inman Fox: Academic career

-He received his Bachelor’s degree from Vanderbilt University (Phi Beta Kappa and Omicron Delta Kappa) and was named a Fulbright scholar to study at the University of Montpellier in France.
+He received his bachelor's degree from Vanderbilt University (Phi Beta Kappa and Omicron Delta Kappa) and was named a Fulbright scholar to study at the University of Montpellier in France.
 He won Woodrow Wilson, Herbert Bearman Montgomery, and Owen D. Young fellowships and grants.
 He graduated magna cum laude, then joined the U.S. Naval Reserve and served 20 years, retiring with the rank of captain.

-Fox was the recipient of three Vanderbilt research grants: two in Spain and a Guggenheim Fellowship.
-He attended Princeton University to earn a Ph.D. in Romance Languages in 1960.
-While there, he met faculty members who were the leading intellectuals and artists exiled from Franco’s Spain.
-These included the Spanish journalist and literary critic, José Martínez Ruiz and other members of the "Generation of ’98", bent on restoring Spanish pride after the disastrous Cuban– Spanish-American War.
-This became Fox's area of special interest and expertise.
+Fox received Vanderbilt research grants for study in Spain and later earned a Guggenheim Fellowship.
+He completed a Ph.D. in Romance Languages at Princeton University in 1960.
+While there, he developed a scholarly interest in modern Spanish intellectual history and the writers of Spain’s “Generation of ’98.”
+He later became an internationally recognized authority on Spanish literature and culture, particularly the works of José Martínez Ruiz (Azorín) and Miguel de Unamuno.

 Teaching

 He began teaching at Vanderbilt in 1960, also serving as acting director of admissions.
-Fox’s publications include 15 books and dozens of scholarly journal articles and reviews.
+Fox's publications include 15 books and dozens of scholarly journal articles and reviews.
 In his teaching career, he taught at Vanderbilt, Princeton, the University of Massachusetts, Vassar and Northwestern.
 In 1965, he was appointed the John Guy Vassar Chair of Modern Languages at Vassar College, where he also served as Dean of Faculty and director of long-range planning.

 Management

-In 1974, Fox was named president of Knox College in Galesburg, Illinois.
-At the time, the school was struggling financially, and their situation seemed to spark Fox's management interest.
-During his tenure, the endowment of the school nearly tripled, restoring the school’s fiscal health.
-The dramatic reversal led to a case study on the role of presidential leadership by the National Center on Higher Education Management.
-“Inman Fox saved Knox College,” wrote William Bradey when Dr. Fox left Knox College in 1982.
+In 1974, Fox was named president of Knox College in Galesburg, Illinois at a time when the institution faced serious financial difficulties.
+Fox became interested in the school's business management.
+With his efforts, the endowment of the school nearly tripled, helping restore its financial stability.
+The dramatic turnaround later became the subject of a case study on the role of presidential leadership by the National Center on Higher Education Management.
+Upon Fox's departure in 1982, alumnus trustee William Bradey wrote, “Inman Fox saved Knox College.”

 From Knox College, he moved to the chairmanship of the Hispanic Studies program at Northwestern University.
-He later lent his expertise as an academic consultant to undergraduate colleges in the U.S., South America, and the Middle East.
-The State Department enlisted his help at the National University of Uruguay in 1988.
-Requests from Brazil, Chile, Colombia, and Ecuador soon followed.
+He later served as an academic consultant to undergraduate colleges in the U.S., South America, and the Middle East.